 4. Shop the Boutiques

-For those who prefer more conventional shopping, there's always the Tanger Outlet Center.
+For those who prefer more conventional shopping, there's always the sprawling Tanger Outlet Center just outside of town (towards Hilton Head).
 Watch out for gators in the water bordering the parking lot!
 You'll frequently catch them sunning on the banks within a few feet of parked cars.

 Click on any photo to view it larger.

-Bluffton looks prettiest and has the best weather from March to early May.
+Bluffton is at its prettiest and has the best weather from March to early May.
 October is nice, too.
-If you're traveling by plane, the closest airport is in Savannah (SAV).
+If you're traveling by plane, the closest major airport is Savannah (SAV).

-Here are a few great pointers for renting your next vacation home in Bluffton, plus a $40 Airbnb credit.
+Related: Here are a few great pointers for renting your next vacation home in Bluffton.

 If you have questions about any other things to do in Bluffton SC, please post them in the comments.
 I highly recommend visiting if you're looking for a fun outing near Savannah or Hilton Head.